2i2c-org/team-compass/organization/structure.md

 Reporting lines are within a functional area, meaning that team members should report to somebody that has held a similar job in the past.

-% TODO: Each of these major areas should havea  `<NAME>/structure.md` page that describes that organization's structure and roles (or, a similar page with this information).
-We can link to each from here.

 - **[Engineering](../engineering/structure.md)**: Develop and operate our technical and cloud infrastructure, to ensure that it is reliable and scalable.
 - **[Product](../product/structure.md)**: Understand the perspective of our partner communities and guide the evolution of our infrastructure and services, in order to ensure they have a positive impact.